Philodromidae

 Philodromidae, also known as philodromid crab spiders and running crab spiders, is a family of araneomorph spiders first described by Tord Tamerlan Teodor Thorell in 1870 (then known as subfamily Philodrominae within Thomisidae).
-It contains over 500 species in thirty genera.
+It contains over 500 species in about thirty genera.

 The most common genus is Philodromus which is widespread, similar to Ebo.
 Other common genera include the elongate grass-dwelling Tibellus and the widespread Thanatus, which includes the house crab spider that commonly captures flies on and in buildings.